 With nine weeks of the NFL season in the books, that means we're exactly halfway through the year, which makes right now the perfect time to start talking about the playoffs.

-The beauty of the NFL playoff race right now is that all 32 teams are currently still alive, which is news that might actually come as a total shock to some Lions fans.
-Although the Lions currently have zero wins, they're still mathematically alive, which is why everyone in Detroit should love math right now.
+The beauty of the NFL playoff race heading into Week 10 is that all 32 teams are currently still alive, which means that yes, even the Texans could still make the playoffs.
+I'm guessing they won't, but they're still mathematically alive, which is why everyone in Houston should love math right now.

 To help you figure out who's going to make the playoffs this year, we're going to be publishing a projection every week for the rest of the season.
 These projections will be based on data from number-cruncher Stephen Oh of SportsLine.com.
 Each week, Oh will plug some numbers into his SportsLine computer and simulate the rest of the NFL season, and using those numbers, we'll project the 14 teams we expect to make the playoffs.